-2019 2020 2021
+2020 2021 2022

-Liquor Law Violations 13 0 0
+Liquor Law Violations 0 0 0

 Drug Abuse Violations 0 0 0

 Weapons Possessions 0 0 0

-Baldwin Wallace University owns several houses and apartment buildings, within its 20-block area, to house students.
+Baldwin Wallace University owns several houses and apartment buildings, within its 20-block area to house students.
 These are considered on-campus residence halls.
-The Community Outreach house in Cleveland is considered a non-campus residence.
-Buildings and Grounds at 400 Rocky River Drive is considered a non-campusfacility.
+Buildings and Grounds, located at 400 Rocky River Drive is considered a non-campus facility.

-The Cleveland MetroParks have park property that is within a onemile radius of Baldwin Wallace University, which is utilized by the Baldwin Wallace community.
-Therefore, Cleveland MetroParks crime statistics have been included in the "Public Property" sections of Baldwin Wallace University's crime statistics for the years of 2019, 2020, and 2021.
+The Cleveland MetroParks have park property that is within a one-mile radius of Baldwin Wallace University, which is utilized by the Baldwin Wallace community.
+Therefore, Cleveland MetroParks crime statistics have been included in the "Public Property" sections of Baldwin Wallace University's crime statistics for the years of 2020, 2021, and 2022.
 Coe Lake Park, located in the City of Berea, also is within one mile of campus.
 Therefore, the Coe Lake Park statistics have also been included in the Public Property statistics.